 DENVER — Secretary of the Interior Ryan Zinke and other officials in the Trump administration on Nov.
 5 filed a brief in the 10th Circuit U.S. Court of Appeals contending that environmental groups lack standing to challenge any of the hydraulic fracturing permits the administration approved in the Mancos Shale/Gallup formations (Diné Citizens Against Ruining Our Environment, et al. v.
 Ryan Zinke, et al., No. 18-2089, 10th Cir.).

-DENVER — A panel of the 10th Circuit U.S. Court of Appeals on Aug.
-16 ordered a limited remand to a district court to clarify why the appeals court has jurisdiction over an appeal in which two men contend that they were injured when a lithium battery exploded on a hydraulic fracturing rig.
-The panel said a footnote in the district court’s ruling is “confusing” (Jacob McGehee, et al. v.
+DENVER — A panel of the 10th Circuit U.S. Court of Appeals on Nov.
+6 ruled that two hydraulic fracturing companies did not owe a duty of care to two men who were injured when a lithium battery exploded when they were cleaning a drilling device used in fracking operations.
+The men were employees of a contractor company that provided the battery to the fracking companies (Jacob McGehee, et al. v.
 Forest Oil Corp., et al., No. 17-6238, 10th Cir.).